 Portfolio liquidity will be monitored by UTAM on an on-going basis.
 Short-term liquidity demands arise primarily from the requirement to cash settle various derivative contracts (e.g. currency hedges) and to pay beneficiaries.
-Liquidity risk is managed by UTAM through a Liquidity Management Policy that includes a number of liquidity related limits.
+Liquidity risk is managed by UTAM through a Liquidity Management Policy that includes: